top of page

 Cross Country spikes can be purchased either at a running specialty store, at a big box sporting goods retailer or on line.
 Racing shoes for Cross Country provide the athlete with a competitive advantage.
 Typically, cross country spikes are light weight, are designed for optimal traction over soft uneven surfaces and put the runner's foot in a position to run fast on the balls of their feet.

 You wouldn't send your son to the football field, or your daughter to the soccer pitch in sneakers for game day would you?
-Cross Country racing spikes are an important piece of equipment and are highly recommended.
+Racing spikes are an important piece of equipment and can be used for track.

-Since you won't be running 50 miles a week in spikes, you don't need a biomechanics expert to evaluate you in the shoes.
+Since you won't be running 50 miles a week in spikes, you don't need a biomechanics expert to evaluate you in spikes.
 Just make sure they fit on the snug side; almost like a second skin.

 WATCH / GPS

 Running is all about time.
-Cross Country runners need to have a watch for practice as many or our runs are time based.
-Makes it very difficult to run a specified time run if you don't have a watch!
-Timex makes great running watches under $100.
+Cross Country runners MUST HAVE a watch for practice as most of our runs are time based.
+Timex makes great, affordable running watches.
 Several companies make GPS enabled watches that are fantastic training tools for runners.
 These tend to cost $300-$500.
-Nice to have but not a "must have" tool.
-Anything with a stopwatch function will work.
+We have had the most success with Garmin branded sports watches.
+Apple watches tend to not play nicely with web sites that capture GPS data.
+At the end of the day, however, anything with a stopwatch function will work, but you do need a watch.

 TRACKING YOUR TRAINING